Myths and Legends of Neuroscience: Recovery from TBI plateaus in two years

 What Really Predicts Outcome?

-It is curious that statements that are made about recovery after brain injury typically ignore clinically obvious information.
+Curiously, statements made about recovery after brain injury often ignore clinically obvious information.
 For example, we know perfectly well that severity of brain injury is a major determinant of outcome, and we know that the more severe the injury, the longer it takes to recover.
 Despite that knowledge, it is common for doctors to omit the crucial role of severity of brain injury and simple tell patients that it will take two years to recover.
+Surely it is obvious that a severe injury will take longer to recover than a mild injury?

 We also know that the age of the patient is a major determinant of outcome; the older the patient, the worse the outcome and the longer it will take for recovery to reach a plateau.
-(This is not to suggest that infants are immune to brain injury, or any other such nonsense.)
-Why is this obvious fact not mentioned to patients?
+Strangely, we omit this obvious fact when discussing recovery after TBI with our patients.

 Doctor inspecting MRI brain scan